Ways To Give

 Turn Your Birthday (or Any Day) Into Impact!

-Starting a Facebook Fundraiser is one of the easiest ways to support children with hearing loss at Texas Hearing Institute.
-In just a few clicks, you can invite friends and family to give—and every dollar raised helps provide life-changing hearing and speech services.
+Organizing a fundraiser is one of the easiest ways to support children with hearing loss at Texas Hearing Institute.
+You can invite friends and family to give—and every dollar raised helps provide life-changing hearing and speech services.

 You’ll be providing medical care, hearing technology, specialized speech therapy, and high-quality early childhood education to children who do not have adequate insurance coverage or financial resources.
 All children should receive access to the same medical services and educational opportunities, and you can make that happen!